mileweb/docs-content-cdn/zh/docs/edge-logic/declarative-imperative.md

 When a client request comes in, nginx first tries to determine a context for the request, then applies the corresponding flat configuration to the remaining processing workflow, just like how the waiter converts your conditional order to a flat order.
 If the request matches multiple sibling contexts, the following rules ensure only one is selected:

-1. If there are mutiple matching `if` blocks, pick the last one.
+1. If there are multiple matching `if` blocks, pick the last one.
 Nginx does not merge configurations dynamically so the declarative directives in the other `if` blocks are ignored;
 2. If there are multiple matching `location` blocks, pick one based on this [precedence](http://nginx.org/en/docs/http/ngx_http_core_module.html#location);
 3. `location` blocks have higher precedence than the `if` blocks.